Shoctode/shoctode/README.md

 *A graphical shell for the current millenium.*
 Currently conceptual.

-Shoctoe is a flow based programming interface, for live programming.
+Shoctode is a flow based programming interface, for live programming.
-Itprovides a real time preview of all data and graphical tools to build custom GUIs.
+It provides a real time preview of all data and graphical tools to build custom GUIs.
 Shoctode is based on the functional programming language **to be decidet**.